Kristen MacLellan Sr. Manager, Talent Acquisition Best Buy Canada

 Tiffany Moore has been the Director of Human Resources for Doctors Without Borders/Médecins Sans Frontières (MSF) Canada since August 2013, overseeing HR at both field and headquarters levels.
 She has a Master of Science Global Human Resource Management from the University of Liverpool and previously received an Honours Bachelor of Arts and Science from McMaster University.
 Tiffany has worked in fields as diverse as Fine Arts to negotiating with warlords as country director for MSF during the civil war in South Sudan.
 Working across the globe with MSF since 2001, she has held senior HR and operational positions for the last 10+ years supporting MSF operations in countries such as Kenya, Somalia, Russia, South Africa, Malawi, Lesotho, Zimbabwe, Belgium, Russia, Pakistan and Afghanistan and United Arab Emirates.
 Interested in advancing the field of HR, Tiffany has researched global talent strategies in international not for profit organizations, acted as a judge for the case competition at the 2016 Wharton People Analytics conference, and participated in the Ontario Ministry of Labour’s initiatives on improving mental health in the workplace.
 Currently based in Toronto, recent accomplishments include increasing MSF talent supply to international field operations from Canada by nearly 60% and positioning the MSF office as one of Canada’s Top 100 Employers.

-Waheeda Rahman Director, Organizational Development & Diversity Scarborough and Rouge Hospital
+Waheeda Rahman Director, Organizational Development and Diversity & Inclusion Scarborough and Rouge Hospital

 Waheeda Rahman is the Director of Organizational Development & Diversity at the Scarborough and Rouge Hospital.
 Her role leads and supports organizational effectiveness, transformational change, staff engagement and the hospital’s diversity and inclusion strategy.